pasu/pasu.github.io/_posts/cur.md

 | $$\kappa^D$$ |   ×   |     × |     √ |

 No choice of discrete curvature simultaneously captures all three properties of the smooth flow.

-### Conclusion

-Curvature and its related properties, such as tangent vectors, normal vectors, and curvature flows, provide a fundamental framework for understanding the geometry of curves in both smooth and discrete settings.
-Key concepts like the Steiner formula, osculating circle, and curvature approximations help quantify and analyze the bending and motion of curves.
-While no single discrete curvature captures all the properties of smooth flows, these tools collectively enable deeper exploration and application of geometric principles in various fields, from robotics to computer graphics.